Force over Distance: Chapter 9

 “Yeah,” Young whispered.
 He got painfully to his feet, fighting his own confusion, fighting his own despair, fighting a sense of admiration at his chief scientist’s pure goddamned grit.

-As usual, Young had laid down his cards, and Rush had called with everything he’d had.
+As usual, Young’d laid down his cards, and Rush’d called with everything he had.
 There was no question about it; Young’d lost that round.
-Like he'd lost most of them.
+Like he’d lost most of them.

 Once Young was on his feet, Thomas headed for the FTL drive.
 Young made for the infirmary.
 When he arrived, be wove through clusters of quarantined personnel perched casually on gurneys or leaning against the wall.
 Becker, James, and Evans had started a card game on an open patch of floor.

 Young headed for TJ’s office.
 “What's our status?” he asked, as he rounded the doorframe.

 TJ looked up from a datapad.
 “So, there's good news and bad news.”

 “I’ll take the bad first.”